francescofact/IPFSDownloadAnalyzer/README.md

 - Current connected peers

 ## How Build and Run with Docker
-Clone the repository and run in the root folder the following commands:
+Clone the repository, create a "downloads" folder and run in the root folder the following commands:

 `docker build -t ipfsdownloadanalyzer .`